Select a Presenter:

 Dr. Darryl Sink has maintained a standard of excellence as a human performance improvement consultant, specializing in training development solutions through out his 30 year history as president of Darryl L. Sink & Associates, Inc. A graduate of the Instructional Systems Technology program at Indiana University, he has earned a national reputation in the training field.
 He shares his expertise on various aspects of instructional and performance technology by publishing original materials and presenting at national conferences.
 He and the DSA associates have developed over 1,000 training and educational courses, ranging from management and leadership programs, to scientific, technical, manufacturing, and sales training.

-Dr. Sink has received the Outstanding Instructional Product of the Year Award from the International Society for Performance Improvement (ISPI) three times.
+Dr. Sink has received the Outstanding Instructional Product of the Year Award from the International Society for Performance Improvement (ISPI) four times.
 The most recent award was for management courses developed with Learning Tree International using the concept called Reality Plus™.
 He personally designs, writes, and manages the production of many forms of instructional materials.
 The instructional products range from operators’ manuals to self-contained comprehensive workshops and courses, and e-learning training projects.
 He coordinates the efforts of instructional developers and a production staff to produce and subsequently test and revise instructional products.
 Major clients include IBM, HP, Johnson Controls, Caterpillar, Genentech, Girl Scouts of the USA, Apple Computer, Citigroup, and Learning Tree International.

 He has developed outstanding workshops teaching basic, intermediate, and advanced skills of instructional development.
 Over 10,000 training development professionals have attended his instructional design/development workshops.
 In-company workshop clients include Disney University, Cisco Systems, HP, Charles Schwab, The Boeing Company, GE Healthcare, IBM, Intel, US Army, US Coast Guard and Kohl’s Department Stores.